 So what is the best form of strength training?
 Realistically, it’s whichever one that you will actually do.
 Barbell training may be optimal in terms of increasing strength.
 Likewise, bodyweight training might seem convenient, but if you don’t actually motivate yourself to workout at home, you might need to come up with a plan B – like a workout buddy or personal trainer.

 Many times, we will pick the right workout to match our situation.
 When we’re traveling, we’ll do a ton of bodyweight workouts since we don’t necessarily have a gym and a barbell available.
 When we’re at the gym, you better believe every morning the first thing we do is get under a barbell and go heavy.

 At the end of the day, it’s what ever works best for you.
-But ultimately, you never want to walk into the gym without a game plan.
+But ultimately, you never want to walk into the Gyms in Hamilton without a game plan.
 We want to avoid that wandering “sheep without a shepherd” strategy that doesn’t produce results.
 We help most of our members overcome that challenge with our individual Workout Programs.